lam771994/Analysis-of-My-Runkeeper-Fitness-Data/README.md

 **Motivation:**

 I finished my first half-marathon within 3 hours in 2019.
 It was a dreadful experience yet extremely rewarding.
 I did not train nor prepare myself for the marathon as it was a spontaneous decision, but I still managed to complete the 21km journey.
-Aside from the determination,'NEVER GIVE UP' and 'don't want to lose face' spirit, I had to thank my 'once in a while' cardio activities (i.e. Running and Walking).
+Aside from the determination, 'NEVER GIVE UP' and 'don't want to lose face' spirit, I had to thank my 'once in a while' cardio activities (i.e. Running and Walking).
 Since 2014, I have been using a popular app called Runkeeper.
 It is an excellent app that keeps track of your runs, goals and improvements.
 I would like to humbly present the analysis of my Runkeeper Fitness data.

 **Dataset:**